-Analyzing SaaS Applications in a Browser for Slowdowns and Poor Performance with Real User Monitoring
+Analyzing SaaS and Browser Based Applications for Slowdowns and Poor Performance with Real User Monitoring

 Software-as-a-Service applications like Salesforce Lightning, Gmail, and OWA are often long running applications that download and update resources in the background.
 These apps leverage functions within a browser such as service workers or a key function called XmlHTTPRequest (often abbreviated as XHR).

 These features, common to modern browsers, enable an application to be more responsive and dynamic and to act more like a desktop or mobile application.
 But they also make finding performance problems or debugging issues more challenging.

 Exoprise Service Watch browser RUM monitors these background requests and executions for continuous performance slowdowns.
 These can be very important to determine when applications are slowing down even after their initial navigation and application download.
 Install the chrome browser extension or plugin to get user-centric real-time performance and SaaS visibility for your favorite web application.
 Analyze everything from page load events, HTTP requests, application crashes, and performance metrics using our free browser monitoring software.

 All Application Requests

 Service Watch frontend monitoring captures all of the web traffic requests that a Single-Page App like Gmail makes and aggregates for performance analysis and user behavior.